unboundedsystems/typescript-docker-vscode-build-hello/README.md

 When VSCode is asked to run the Build Task, it will use [ContainIt](https://github.com/unboundedsystems/containit) to launch npm inside a container from the DockerHub `node:8` image to execute the build.

-See this [video](https://youtu.be/f1uOrfX3sJc) for an expanation of the example.
+See this [video](https://youtu.be/f1uOrfX3sJc) for an explanation of the example.